Pontifical University of Saint Thomas Aquinas: 1906: Pontificium Collegium Divi Thomae de Urbe

 In 1930 Étienne Gilson and Jacques Maritain were the first two philosophers to receive honorary doctorates from the Angelicum.

-For the academic year 1928-1929 Paredes celebrated the inaugural Mass in the Church of Saints Dominic and Sixtus and Reginald Garrigou-Lagrange gave the solemn inaugural lecture.
+For the academic year 1928–1929 Paredes celebrated the inaugural Mass in the Church of Saints Dominic and Sixtus and Réginald Garrigou-Lagrange gave the solemn inaugural lecture.
 Because the convent buildings required extensive renovation classes were not held there until 1932.

 From 1928 to 1932 the convent was renovated to house classrooms, an aula magna and an aula minor, amphitheaters with seating capacities of 1,100 and 350 respectively.
 In November 1932 the Angelicum opened its doors at the appropriately more extensive complex of buildings comprising the ancient Dominican convent of Saints Dominic and Sixtus.

 Cardinal Eugenio Pacelli the future Pope Pius XII gave a lecture at the college entitled "La Presse et L'Apostolat" on 17 April 1936.

 The Angelicum changed names once again in 1942 becoming the Pontificium Athenaeum Internationale Angelicum.

 In 1951 the Institute of Social Sciences was founded within the Faculty of Philosophy by Raimondo Spiazzi (1918–2002).
 Spiazzi, a prolific author and editor of the works of Aquinas, completed his doctorate in Sacred Theology at the Angelicum in 1947 with a dissertation entitled "Il cristianesimo perfezione dell'uomo.
 Spiazzi directed the Institute of Social Sciences until 1957 and continued teaching there until 1972.
 This Institute was established as the Faculty Faculty of Social Sciences (FASS) in 1974.
 Mieczysław Albert Krąpiec, leading exponent of the Lublin School of Philosophy in Poland, received a doctorate in theology from the Angelicum in 1948.

 In 1950 the Angelicum's Institute of Spirituality was founded by Paul-Pierre Philippe within the Faculty of Theology to promote scientific and systematic study of ascetical and mystical theology, and to offer preparation for spiritual directors.
 The institute was approved by the Congregation for Catholic Education on 1 May 1958.
-Today the institute is presided over by Paul Murray, lecturer in Spiritual Theology at the Angelicum.
-Murry was awarded the Magister Sacrae Theologiae by the Master General of the Order on 20 September 2011.

-During the tenure of Michael Browne as Master of the Order of Preachers and Chancellor of the Angelicum, Pope Pius XII addressed the academic community of the Angelicum in a radio message on 14 January 1957.
-The pontiff encouraged the Angelicum's diligent pursuit of Thomistic doctrine and imparted his apostolic blessing on its future projects.

-Benedict Augustine Blank, former Provincial of the Western Province of the Dominican Order was rector of the Angelicum from 1952 to 1955.
+The poet Paul Murray was director, followed by Michael Sherwin, OP, professor of Moral Theology at the Angelicum.